neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 !listing /framework/src/problems/ExternalProblem.C
   re=void\sExternalProblem::solve.*?^}

-Each of these functions is now described.
+Each of these functions will now be described.

 ### External Solve
   id=solve